Numerical methods for stochastic differential equations based on Gaussian mixture: Introduction

-In this work, we propose a novel Gaussian mixture method to approximate the measure $\mu(X^{n+1}|X^n=x_n)$ with weak local error $O(h^3)$ so that $X^{n+1}$ can be sampled from one of the Gaussians and the global second order weak accuracy is achieved.
-Since only one of the Gaussians in the mixture is followed on each step, the cost in each step is minimal and the simulation is fast: we only need to generate $d$ scalar random variables (with three possible values only) to generate an initial point, and generate a $d$-dimensional multi-variate normal variable whose mean and covariance matrix are obtained by solving an ODE (see Remark \ref{rmk:numberofrv} for some comments on the number of random variables needed.).
-The advantage of the ODE approach is that we do not need the spatial derivatives of the coefficients.
-However, the covariance matrix for the Gaussian could have negative eigenvalues, and we set the negative eigenvalues to zero if this happens.
-Numerical simulation show that the Gaussian mixture methods are indeed weak second order for reasonable values of the step size.
-This agrees with our theoretical results that our methods are asymptotically second order as the step size goes to zero.
+As will be discussed in Section \ref{subsec:weakconv}, one may approximate the conditional distribution $\mu(X^{n+1}\mid X^n=x_n)$ with asymptotic weak local error $O(h^3)$ to achieve global weak second-order accuracy, where $\{X^n\}$'s are the numerical solutions and $h$ is the step size.
+In this work, we propose a novel Gaussian mixture method to achieve $O(h^3)$ weak local error in which $X^{n+1}$ can be sampled from one of a mixture of Gaussians.
+Our ansatz is inspired by the expansion of the solution using commutators.
+Our Gaussian particle ansatz has two attractive properties: \begin{itemize} \item Since only one of the Gaussians in the mixture is chosen in each step, the cost in each step is minimal and the simulation is fast: we only need to generate $d$ scalar random variables (with three possible values only) to generate an initial point, and then generate a $d$-dimensional multi-variate normal variable whose mean and covariance matrix are related with the $d$ scalar random variables and obtained by solving an ODE (see Remark \ref{rmk:numberofrv} for some comments on the number of random variables needed).
+In this sense, the method we construct in this paper can be considered as a random mixture of Euler-Maruyama steps that produces a higher order method, and it is simple to implement.

+\item Secondly, our scheme does not need the spatial derivatives of the coefficients, which is useful in several contexts. \end{itemize} Numerical simulations show that our Gaussian mixture method is indeed weak second-order for reasonable values of the step size.
+This agrees with our theoretical results that our methods are asymptotically second-order as the step size goes to zero.
 For related works about using Gaussian approximations for general distributions, see \cite{lsw16,acos2007}.
-In \cite{acos2007}, they used Gaussian processes based on a variational approach to approximate posterior measure in path space.
+In \cite{acos2007}, Gaussian processes based on a variational approach are used to approximate posterior measure in path space.
 In \cite{lsw17}, Gaussian approximation is used to approximate transition paths in Langevin dynamics.

 This work is primarily interested with accuracy considerations.
-This is reflected in the use of essentially forward-Eular like steps to builds the Gaussian Mixture.
+This is reflected in the use of essentially forward-Euler like steps to builds the Gaussian Mixture.
 It is easy to imagine replacing these with an implicit step to address stability concerns.